kayteecannon/hb-capstone-project/README.md

 $ python3 server.py
 ```

-Then, open web browser to localhost:5000
+Then, open web browser and go to localhost:5000

 ## Current Features (Version 1.0)